 Kiltegan’s Seanie Furlong sat on top of the Wicklow Senior Football Championship Scorers List with a whopping 1-30 (33) before St Pats and Rathnew met in the drawn Final where St Pats Stephen Duffy overhauled him to sit on 2-31 (37) going into Saturdays Replay where Rathnew’s Eddie Doyle with 3-21 (30) is the closest threat as he looks to retain his Senior Football Championship Top Scorer Title from 2017.

-Tailteann Cup, Allianz National Football League Division 3, SFL DIV 1 Dunne Cup Final, Senior Football League Division 1, Senior Football Championship Group 2 2019, Renault Senior Football Championship Group 1, Renault Senior Football Championship, Leinster Senior Football Championship 2019, Leinster Senior Football Championship, Leinster Senior Club Football Championship, Leinster Junior Football Championship, Dunne Cup, Allianz National Football League Division 3 South, Allianz National Football League Division 3 (Relegation), Leinster Junior Football Championship 2019, O Byrne Cup, Wicklow Senior Football Championship, Allianz National Football League Division 4 2019, Senior Football League Division 1 2019, All Ireland Senior Football Qualifiers
+Tailteann Cup, Allianz National Football League Division 3, SFL DIV 1 Dunne Cup Final, Senior Football League Division 1, Senior Football Championship Group 2 2019, Renault Senior Football Championship Group 1, Renault Senior Football Championship, Leinster Senior Football Championship, Leinster Senior Club Football Championship, Leinster Junior Football Championship, Dunne Cup, Allianz National Football League Division 3 South, Allianz National Football League Division 3 (Relegation), Leinster Junior Football Championship 2019, O Byrne Cup, Allianz National Football League Division 4 2019, Wicklow Senior Football Championship, Allianz National Football League Division 4, Senior Football League Division 1 2019, All Ireland Senior Football Qualifiers

 Senior Football League Division 1 (Knockout Stage)

 A massive thank you to the Sponsors of the Wicklow Senior Football Championship Top Scorers, Katie Lowes, JJ Jewellers and Glam & Co who generously donated the prizes below for this years Top Scorers Prizes.